bsdfbenchmark/bbm/docs/source/args.rst

 Named Arguments
 ===============

-In order to support automated exporting to Python, BMM needed a way to encode the function argument list of a constructor.
+In order to support automated exporting to Python, BMM needs a way to encode the function argument list of a constructor.
 This idea further expanded to also relax the rigid way arguments are passed in ``C++``.